-Eating Disorder Therapy LA is privileged to be a practicum site for two local doctoral programs in clinical psychology— the California School of Professional Psychology at Alliant International University and Pepperdine University's Clinical Psychology Doctoral Program of the Graduate School of Education and Psychology.
+Eating Disorder Therapy LA is honored to be a practicum site for three local doctoral programs in clinical psychology.
+These schools are the California School of Professional Psychology at Alliant International University, The Chicago School for Professional Psychology in Los Angeles, and Pepperdine University's Clinical Psychology Doctoral Program of the Graduate School of Education and Psychology.

-All of the psychological externs receive extensive training through EDTLA’s training seminars and supervision program in order to provide quality therapy at lower fees than is typically found in Los Angeles.
+All of the psychological externs receive extensive training through EDTLA’s training seminars and supervision program.
+This allows them to provide quality therapy at lower fees than is typically found in Los Angeles.

-All Psychological Externs work directly under Dr. Muhlheim (PSY15045), meaning that treatment decisions and progress are monitored on a weekly basis by an experienced licensed psychologist.
+All Psychological Externs work directly under Dr. Muhlheim (PSY15045) and other licensed psychologists.
+Accordingly, an experienced licensed psychologist monitors treatment decisions and progress on a weekly basis.

 To schedule an appointment with our psychology externs, please fill out the expedited contact form and put "psychology extern" as "requested clinician."

 Vera is a doctoral candidate pursuing her Psy.D. in Clinical Psychology at The Chicago School of Professional Psychology, Los Angeles.
 Vera has experience helping patients with mood disorders, substance abuse, eating disorders, and trauma.
 She uses an evidence-based approach that has been shown to help with these conditions.
 Vera believes that healing comes from changing thoughts and beliefs, which were shaped by past experiences.
 It can be difficult to acknowledge that you cannot overcome your problems alone.
 Vera aims to create a warm, safe space for you to feel supported as you navigate these challenges.